bashaus/snapback/README.md

 * Ruby (tested on version 1.8.7)
 * Logical volume management (tested on version 2.02.66(2))
 * MySQL (tested on version 5.5.29-0ubuntu0.12.04.1)

+### Installation

+    # If the MySQL client libraries aren't already installed, you may need to run this
+    sudo apt-get update
+    sudo apt-get install build-essential
+    sudo apt-get install libmysql-ruby
-* sudo apt-get install libmysql-ruby libmysqlclient-dev
+    sudo apt-get install libmysqlclient-dev

+    # Install the gem
-* sudo gem install mysql
+    sudo gem install snapback

+The gem should also automatically install the following gems:

+* mysql
-* sudo gem install colorize
+* colorize
-* sudo gem install open4
+* open4
+* ruby-lvm

+You must then enable multiple tablespaces.
+Add a line to the [mysqld] section of your MySQL my.cnf:

+[mysqld]
+innodb_file_per_table=ON

-### Setup
+### Configuration

+If you're on Ubuntu (or other Linux system that uses AppArmor), you may need to allow MySQL to use the mounted directories.

+    sudo nano /etc/apparmor.d/usr.sbin/mysqld

-Run the following command to check and install Snapback
+Add the following lines to the file:

+    /mnt/mysql/ rwk,
+    /mnt/mysql/** rwk,

+Restart AppArmor and MySQL

+    service apparmor restart
+    service mysql restart

+### Usage

+Only recommended for use on virtual machines.
+Not recommended for production environments.

+## Setup

 To start using this application, you must run this once:

     sudo snapback install

 This creates the appropriate directories and checks that you have the required programs installed.

-### Usage

-Not recommended for use in production environments.
+It will also ask you questions about your environment and save your configuration in your home directory.

 ## Creating a new database